Many Christians firmly believe the only way God reveals himself to humanity is through the bible.

 seek wisdom, and shun sin.
 But not shun sinners; point them the way to him!PROFITABLE FOR CORRECTING ERROR.
 Y’know, I’ve heard a few

 KJV fans claim when Paul wrote about “correction,” he means punishment.
 That’s a rather obvious case of applying a 21st-century definition to a 17th-century word: Paul was talking about changing direction to go the right way.
 Not chastising evildoers.
-You wanna do that, you too need to learn what “I desire mercy not sacrifice” means.Mt 9.13 ’Cause when you’re reading bible, more than once you’re gonna discover, “Wait… I was doing this completely wrong.”
+You wanna do that, you too need to learn what “I desire mercy not sacrifice” means.Mt 9.13 ’Cause when you’re reading bible, more than once you’re gonna discover, “Wait… I’m doing this completely wrong.”
 Or your church does it wrong, your workplace does it wrong, your party does it wrong, your country does it wrong.
 So now you gotta decide whether you’re really gonna follow Jesus or not.
-Hopefully you will!—but that’s gonna take bucking the system, and it won’t make you popular.
+Hopefully you will!—but that’s gonna take bucking the system, and it definitely won’t make you popular.
 Especially when (as you’ll quickly find out) certain people in authority, who actually know better but have opted to not follow Jesus, want you to shut up about it and “go with the flow.”
 That’s never fun.

 Just remember: If you’re gonna follow Jesus instead of the system, don’t draw attention to yourself, whether to show off your own “righteousness,” or to warn other people away from sin before God’s wrath falls upon them.
 Unless God personally instructs you otherwise, simply live by good example.